YPF Sociedad Anonima (YPF) Shares Down Despite Recent Market Volatility

-YPF Sociedad Anonima (NYSE: YPF)’s stock price has decreased by -4.07 compared to its previous closing price of 12.05.
-Nevertheless, the company has seen a gain of 0.09% in its stock price over the last five trading days.
+YPF Sociedad Anonima (NYSE: YPF)’s stock price has decreased by -6.95 compared to its previous closing price of 10.65.
+Despite this, the company has seen a fall of -22.03% in its stock price over the last five trading days.

 Is It Worth Investing in YPF Sociedad Anonima (NYSE: YPF) Right Now?

-YPF Sociedad Anonima (NYSE: YPF) has a price-to-earnings ratio of 3.80x that is above its average ratio.
-Additionally, the 36-month beta value for YPF is 1.50.
-There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 4 rating it as “sell.”
+The price-to-earnings ratio for YPF Sociedad Anonima (NYSE: YPF) is 3.30x, which is above its average ratio.
+Moreover, the 36-month beta value for YPF is 1.50.
+Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 4 as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?